-INDICATORS: a. providing direction on fiscal and resource management in accordance with all statutory, regulatory and board requirements; f. supporting the board in the fulfilment of its governance functions in the fiduciary, strategic and generative realms; and
+COMPETENCY: INDICATORS: (6) School Authority Operations and Resources a. providing direction on fiscal and resource management in accordance with all statutory, regulatory and school authority requirements; and e. establishing data-informed strategic planning and decision-making processes that are responsive to changing contexts.
+COMPETENCY: INDICATORS: (7) Supporting Effective Governance e. ensuring that the board's fiscal and resource management is in accordance with all statutory, regulatory and board requirements; f. supporting the board in the fulfilment of its governance functions in the fiduciary, strategic and generative realms; and l. facilitating ongoing public communication about the board's operations and the achievement of its goals and priorities.

-INDICATORS: e. ensuring that the board's fiscal and resource management is in

-I. facilitating ongoing public communication about the board's operations and the achievement of its goals and priorities.

-(i) ensure effective stewardship of the board's resources
+Education Act Board responsibilities 33(1) A board, as a partner in education, has the responsibility to (i) ensure effective stewardship of the board's resources